melink14/rikaikun/README.md

 rikaikun is a port of [Rikaichan](https://www.polarcloud.com/getrcx/) I started in 2010 when Chrome released its extension API.
 It was originally hosted on Google Code until Google Code was canceled and everything was migrated to Github.

-For those of you that don't know, Rikaichan was a Firefox extension that emulates the popup translations of rikaixul.
-It's perhaps the best inline translation of Japanese.
+Rikaichan was a Firefox extension that emulated the popup translations of RikaiXUL.
+It was the best Japanese-to-English inline translation tool in the browser.

-I started with the idea that I would make a the chrome equivalent of Rikaichan from scratch using my own ideas.
-However, after I tried Rikaichan, I realized that it's already quite good and starting from 0 when he already has numerous iterations would be wasting the excellent work done by those developers.
+I started with the idea that I would create the Chrome equivalent of Rikaichan from scratch using my own ideas.
+However, after I tried Rikaichan, I realized that it was already quite good, and starting from scratch would be wasting the excellent work of its developers.
+Instead, I forked Rikaichan and updated the APIs to work with the Chrome extension model.

-Since then Firefox killed the extension model Rikaichan was based on and many other variants have been created and ported to various browsers.
-Many of these were created due to a long period where I left rikaikun stagnant.
-I apologize to the contributors and users who were left stranded.
-Thanks for everybody who stayed.
+In 2018, Firefox killed the extension model that Rikaichan was based on, but other similar extensions have since been created and ported to various browsers.
+Not much was happening with rikaikun during that time but we've started to work on it again!

 ### Current Goals